IBM-Cloud/docs/monitor_log/monitoring/monitoring_gettinghelp.md

 {:screen: .screen}

-# Getting help and support
+# Getting help and support for monitoring
 {: #gettinghelp}

 If you have problems or questions when using the monitoring capabilities in {{site.data.keyword.Bluemix}}, you can check {{site.data.keyword.Bluemix_notm}}, or get help by searching for information or by asking questions through a forum.
 You can also open a support ticket.